agrilens/docs/requirements/high-level-requirements.md

 # High-Level Requirements

 ## Stakeholders
-1. End users: Consumers of the software
+1. End Users: Consumers of the software
-2. System administrators: Those who will deploy the software
+2. System Administrators: Those who will deploy the software
 3. Maintainers: Those who will maintain and/or extend the software

 ## End User Functional Requirements